 Should the Consultant require additional or replacement personnel after the effective date of this Contract, the Consultant shall give consideration for any such employment openings to participants in the County's Department of Public Social Services Greater Avenues for Independence (GAIN) Program or General Relief Opportunity for Work (GROW) Program who meet the Consultant's minimum qualifications for the open position.
-For this purpose, consideration shall mean that the Consultant will interview gualified candidates.
+For this purpose, consideration shall mean that the Consultant will interview qualified candidates.
 The County will refer GAIN/GROW participants by job category to the Consultant.
-Consultant with shall report all job openings job requirements to: GAINGROW@dpss.lacounty.gov to obtain a list of gualified GAIN/GROW job candidates.
+Consultant shall report all iob openings with job requirements GAINGROW@dpss.lacounty.gov to obtain a list of qualified GAIN/GROW job candidates.
 In the event that both laid-off County employees and GAIN/GROW participants are available for hiring, County employees shall be given first priority.